tst07/tst07.github.io/content/pages/About.md

 Summary: Who am I.

 Hi!
 My name is Prakhar and welcome to my website.
-While choosing Software Engineering as my professional career, I am also interested in Music (Both listening and playing), Cinematography, writing and Storytelling.
-I have huge fascination for art, whether it is drawing a cartoon on paper with a ball pen or a ten year long Anime, I am all for it.
+While choosing Software Engineering as my professional career, I am also interested in music (both listening and playing), cinematography, writing and storytelling.
+I have huge fascination for art, whether it is drawing a cartoon on paper with a ball pen or a ten year long anime, I am all for it.
 If you are an artist who plays music/likes drawing/do comedy or involve in any creative endeavour, I am already a fan of you and will always root for you!

 To have light hearted time, I usually watch a podcast/watch some comic videos or sometimes watch a movie or tv series recommended by my friends.
 Even better if I have some friends with me